adamklingbaum/3pl-ify/README.md

 ## About the Project

 3PL-ify is an inventory tracking web application built for a logistics company.
-The server application supports CRUD operations on inventory and warehouses, as well as the movement of inventory between warehouses.
+The server application supports CRUD operations on inventory and warehouses, as well as the allocation of inventory to warehouses.

 This project also includes a basic client application to demo the functionality of the server application.